 Come winter, icy road surfaces are a common cause of accident and injury so to combat this, researchers in Turkey have developed asphalt that is capable of de-icing itself.
 Manual de-icing is a costly, time consuming activity which has a marked corrosive effect on the road surface and a detrimental effect on the environment.
 Researches at Koc University in Istanbul created an emulsion containing potassium formate which has similar de-icing properties to salt but is vastly more environmentally friendly.
 The emulsion was then mixed with bitumen and tested in standard winter weather conditions that are often conducive to black ice.
 The hybridised asphalt mix delayed the formation of ice for ten minutes longer than the control and continued to release the potassium formate for several months afterwards.

-Custom Asphalt are the industry experts when it comes to asphalt paving services in Melbourne.
+Custom Asphalt is the industry experts when it comes to asphalt paving services in Melbourne.
 To learn more about our capabilities, please don’t hesitate to get in touch with us by calling 0418 137 943.